private-octopus/picoquic/README.md

 Sorry, not all that much documentation yet.
 This will come as we populate the wiki.
 Your best bet is to look at the demonstration program "picoquicdemo" that is included in the release.
 The sources are in "picoquicfirst/picoquicdemo.c".
+The `sample` folder contains a code sample for a simplistic file transfer protocol, which might be a good place to start.

 ## Testing previous versions

 The code is constantly updated to track the latest version of the specification.
-It currently conforms to draft-28, and will negotiate support for the corresponding version `0xFF00001c`.
+It currently conforms to draft-29, and will negotiate support for the corresponding version `0xFF00001d`.
-It will also accept negotiation of version `0xFF00001b`, draft-27.
+It will also accept negotiation of version `0xFF00001c`, draft-28, and `0xFF00001b`, draft-27.

 # Creating QLOG Log Files